Code-4-Community/learning-resources/docs/jumpstart/week-9.md

 ```
 This is an example of a table that needs no primary key.
 We might add one if we want, but it may not be useful because the only purpose this table serves is to join two existing tables.
 If we need to refer to a specific entry in this table, we can use the combination of `order_id` and `product_id`, since no two rows should have the same value for both.
 We'll see how to do this in the next section.

-## Other Constraints
+### Other Constraints

+#### `UNIQUE` & `NOT NULL`
-As we mentioned earlier, `PRIMARY KEY` is technically just a combination of the `UNIQUE` and `NOT NULL` constraints.
-These constraints are self-explanatory; `UNIQUE` requires that a column's value is unique with respect to all other rows in the table, and `NOT NULL` requires that a column's value is not null (like in Javascript, null just represents the absence of a value).
+As we mentioned earlier, `PRIMARY KEY` is technically just a combination of the `UNIQUE` and `NOT
+ NULL` constraints.
+These constraints are self-explanatory; `UNIQUE` requires that a column's
+  value is unique with respect to all other rows in the table, and `NOT NULL` requires that a
+   column's value is not `NULL` (like in Javascript, `NULL` just represents the absence of a value
+   ).
 In general, most columns should be `NOT NULL`.
 Only allow columns be `NULL` if it makes sense for there to be no data.

-Note: when we say "require" in terms of constraints, we mean that any attempt to create or update an entry in the table that will violate the constraint will result in an error.
+> Note: when we say "require" in terms of constraints, we mean that any attempt to create,
+ update, or delete an entry in the table that will violate the constraint will result in an error
+>.
 This enables us to assume that all entries in a table satisfy the table's constraints.

 Here is an example of how we might define these constraints:
 ```sql